dkirkby/E4S/setup.md

 **If you are using the latest "Catalina" version 11.x.x of MacOS, I recommend the ALPHA version instead of the official installer because of [this issue](https://github.com/mu-editor/mu/issues/1147).**

 I recommend that everyone start with the Mu Editor.
 However, if you prefer to use a different editor, start [here](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code#1-use-an-editor-that-writes-out-the-file-completely-when-you-save-it-2977444-22).

+The general instructions for installing the Mu Editor are [here](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).